Skip to main content

 Find out more about the British Council and their aims.

 The British Council is the UK’s international organisation for cultural relations and educational opportunities.
-We build connections, understanding and trust between people in the UK and other countries through arts and culture, education and the English language.
-Last year we reached over 80 million people directly and 791 million people overall including online, and through broadcasts and publications.
-Founded in 1934 we are a UK charity governed by Royal Charter and a UK public body.
-We receive a 15 per cent core funding grant from the UK government.
+They build connections, understanding and trust between people in the UK and other countries through arts and culture, education and the English language.
+They work with people in over 200 countries and territories and have offices in more than 100 countries.
+Founded in 1934, they are a UK charity governed by Royal Charter and a UK public body.
+The British Council receive core funding through the UK government, primarily through a Grant-in Aid from the Foreign, Commonwealth and Development Office (FCDO).

 Enquiries